-21,378,095 shares
+20,521,095 shares

-Option to purchase additional shares: The underwriters have an option to purchase a maximum of 1,200,000 additional shares of common stock from us.
+Option to purchase additional shares: The underwriters have an option to purchase a maximum of 1,071,450 additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately \$108.7 million, or \$125.4 million if the underwriters fully exercise their option to purchase additional shares, based on an initial public offering price of \$15.00, and after deducting the underwriting discount and estimated offering expenses payable by us.
+Use of proceeds: We estimate that we will receive net proceeds from this offering of approximately \$90.1 million, or \$104.0 million if the underwriters fully exercise their option to purchase additional shares, assuming an initial public offering price of \$14.00, the midpoint of the range of prices set forth on the cover of this prospectus and after deducting the underwriting discount and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering to expand our sales and marketing infrastructure, to fund research and development activities, to expand and support our manufacturing capabilities, and for working capital and other general corporate purposes.
 For additional information, see "Use of Proceeds."